 When to Find Help in South Florida

 If you are struggling to reduce or quit your Adderall use, it may be time to seek professional help.
-There are several rehab resources in South Florida, including The Recovery Village Palm Beach.
+There are several rehab resources in South Florida, including The Recovery Village Palm Beach at Baptist Health.
 Our comprehensive rehab programs use evidence-based techniques that are proven to help people overcome prescription stimulant use disorders and achieve long-term recovery.

-Contact The Recovery Village Palm Beach to speak with a representative about how professional treatment can address your substance use disorder.
+Contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional treatment can address your substance use disorder.
 You deserve a healthier future, call today.

 ClinCalc.
 “Dextroamphetamine.”
 July 2018.
 Accessed September 14, 2019.